 When designing the layout it's always important to consider how you use your kitchen while cooking.
 It makes more logical sense to keep your supplies of spices and dried goods near the stove, to make them easily accessible to grab as you prepare delicious dishes.

-17. Create a simple walk-in wonder
+29. Create a slimline walk-in wonder

 Make the most of a narrow space with a walk-in pantry.
 Effortlessly create the effect with simple wall shelving stocked with tinned goods and jars of pasta and dried grains.
 Use the floor space beneath to house wicker baskets with kitchen essentials.
-On the opposite wall hang a rail to store kitchen linens, to prevent the main kitchen space from looking cluttered or untidy.
+On the opposite wall, hang a rail to store kitchen linens, to prevent the main kitchen space from looking cluttered or untidy.

 What's the difference between a pantry and larder?

-These days a pantry and a larder serve the same purpose.
-But essentially a separate walk-in pantry combines food storage and prep area, keeping the main kitchen clear for cooking and entertaining.
+Therefore, essentially a separate walk-in pantry combines food storage and prep area, keeping the main kitchen clear for cooking and entertaining.
 A larder is typically the same premise but at a lower temperature for keeping ingredients cooler, not refrigerated - just cooler.

 What is a good size for a kitchen pantry?

 A good size for a kitchen pantry is one that works within the space, no matter how generous or how small.
 A successful pantry is not just about the size.
-'Kitchen storage is personal.
-Every household will differ so it’s important to firstly consider what you will be storing before you design your larder or pantry’ advises explains Alex Main at The Main Company.
+'Kitchen storage is personal,' says Alex Main at The Main Company.
+'Every household will differ so it’s important to firstly consider what you will be storing before you design your larder or pantry.'

 Where should a pantry be placed in a small kitchen?